SeekyCt/spm-practice-codes/README.md

 ## Bugs and Suggestions
 If you come across any bugs or have any suggestions for features, feel free to create an issue or contact me about it on Discord (Seeky#4628).

+## Branches
+### main
+The main branch contains the source of the latest release of the mod.
+### dev
+The dev contains in-development features and usually isn't ported to or tested on regions other than PAL.

 ## Building
 To compile this yourself, you'll need the following:
 * devkitPPC